-What the heck is a smoked chuck roast and why would you want to make it anyway?
-Let's see, have you ever craved some smoked brisket only to abandon the idea because of the effort and the time required to make it?
+What the heck is smoked chuck roast, and why would you want to make it anyway?
+Have you ever craved some smoked brisket only to abandon the idea because of the effort and time required to make it?
 I know you have.
 This happens to me a lot.
 But there is a solution!
 If you are time-strapped, make a smoked chuck roast.
-It's almost as good as brisket but made in a matter of just a few hours.
+It's almost as good as brisket but done in about half the time.
+This is my updated recipe with some important changes.
+This revised recipe makes a ridiculously flavorful, juicy, and melt-in-your-mouth tender chuck roast.
 You will love it!

 Beef chuck is a cut that comes primarily from the shoulder section of the steer.
-Beef chuck roast is just a small part of a full chuck which can weigh in at 100lbs or more.
-It looks like a big steak.
-Or a roll if the butcher ties it up with twine.
+Beef chuck roast is just a small part of a full chuck, weighing 100 lbs or more.
+You can buy a whole chuck from a place like Costco or a smaller piece resembling a big steak or a roll tied up with twine.
 Together with brisket and short rib, chuck has the beefiest flavor in the steer.
 It's great for burgers.
 And it's excellent when smoked.

 Prepping beef chuck for smoking

-As is true with brisket, the more marbled the chuck is, the better it will taste.
-Choice grade works well, just pick the more marbled one.
-I see certified Angus chuck roasts on sale every now and again, they look beautiful.
-Nicely marbled, those are great for smoking.
-That marbling is the reason why I decided to smoke one in the first place.
+As is true with brisket, the more marbled the chuck, the better it will taste.
+Choice grade works well; just pick the more marbled one.
+I see certified Angus chuck roasts on sale every now and again; they are nicely marbled and great for smoking.

 If you have the luxury of time, keep that chuck in the fridge for 2-3 weeks in the Crayovac bag it came in.
 Wet aging will do its magic and make the meat very tender.

-If you salt the meat right before smoking, the meat will be wet.
-Not good for smoking.
-I do the same when cooking steaks, it works like a charm.
+If you salt the meat right before smoking, it will get wet, so give it at least a few hours.
+I do the same when cooking steaks; it works like a charm.

 Smoking

 The wood choice for smoking chuck is the same as for brisket: oak and hickory.
-I prefer oak for larger pieces of meat and hickory for smaller pieces that will cook faster as hickory has a stronger aroma.
+I prefer oak for larger pieces of meat and hickory for smaller pieces that will cook faster, as hickory has a stronger aroma.
+Both work great for smoking chuck.

 Similar recipes you may like